-From there, you'll need to contact us during normal business hours - call 260.490.8328 or stop into a branch - to verify that your card has been closed and that no fraudulent transactions have cleared your account.
+From there, you'll need to contact us during normal business hours by calling 800.825.3641 or stopping into a branch to verify that your card has been closed and that no fraudulent transactions have cleared your account.
 If fraudulent transactions have cleared, you will be asked to fill out a fraud form.
-At this point, we will send you a new card, or you can stop into one of our conveniently located branches to have a new one printed on-the-spot.
+At this point, we will send you a new card, or you can stop into one of our conveniently located branches to have a new one printed on the spot.

 In some cases, you'll want to find out who stole your information and press charges.
 This will require filing a police report.